 Although the fast food version is only available once a year, this sweet treat is worth having all year round.
 It’s creamy and sweet, with enough nutrition to make it a smart choice any time of the year.
-(Although not as sweet as the original version, which contains over 19 teaspoons of sugar for a medium size!)
-Feel free to add some more maple syrup or honey though if you prefer a sweeter taste.
+Although not as sweet as the original version, (which contains over 19 teaspoons of sugar for a medium size!) feel free to add some more maple syrup or honey if you prefer a sweeter taste.

 This recipe makes enough for two real food shamrock shakes so it can be shared with a friend!

-- In a blender combine the milk, mint extract, avocado, vanilla, spinach, and maple syrup or honey.
+- In a blender combine the milk, mint extract, vanilla, avocado, maple syrup or honey, and spinach.
 Blend until very smooth.

 - Add the ice cubes and blend just until it forms a shake consistency.
 Add more milk if it’s too thick for your blender.

-- Pour the milkshake into cups of your choice.
+- Pour the milkshake into cups and enjoy!

 Do you or did you used to enjoy Shamrock Shakes?
 Leave a comment and let us know how you enjoyed this real food version!